qdebove/My_First_Game/README.md

 ** Sorry, English is not my native language **

-NEWS : Now, the client side is jQuery free, so VanillaJS will not worked on all browser (for example, see http://caniuse.com/#search=event for event...);
+NEWS : Now, the client side is jQuery free, so VanillaJS will not worked on all browser (for example, see http://caniuse.com/#search=event for event...).

 # My First Game

 ## I. Introduction

 My first game, created without any refactoring.
-Using jQuery and old JS without good graphics ! --> Not now ^^
+Using jQuery and old JS without good graphics ! --> Not now ^^.

 ## II.
 Biography